federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 ### PCA-Based Bounding Boxes

 An implementation of PCA bounding boxes with Point Cloud Library is available at Codex Technicanum [8] [9].
-That solution, applied to sorghum plants, includes rotation along all axes (X: roll, Y: pitch, Z: yaw), so it cannot be readily adopted for non-holonomic robots such as self-driving cars, which are constrained to lie on the XY-plane (with Z-axis rotation being the only admissible one).
+Because that solution, applied to sorghum plants, includes rotation along all axes (X: roll, Y: pitch, Z: yaw), it cannot be readily applied to non-holonomic robots such as self-driving cars, which are constrained to lie on the XY-plane and only rotate along Z. Proper alignment of the boxes to the road plain is, however, is a surprisingly difficult task.

-An algorithm to define MBB with PCL exists at codex technicanum.
-The problem with this is that it includes pitch, roll, and yaw, but on roads the objects are constrained to lie on the XY plane.
-However it's not as easy to rotate the boxes, nor it is possible to include all points in the cloud by simply rotating the previously found box.

-- Image of bounding box vs PCA bounding box for diagonal point clouds
+Implement a slight variation of CT solution with more robust retrieval and sorting of the eigenvectors; and extract the Euler angles; reconstruct the object with 0 roll and pitch.

 - Image of cross

 ## Main issues